Back to blog

 When you set up your own care agency, you’ll need to put your own policies and processes into place.
 This covers your best practices how you work, how your staff should work and what you and your staff do on a daily basis.
 These policies need to be compliant with the government’s regulations.
 Once these documents are created, they must be regularly reviewed and updated, according to CQC inspection and any changes to regulations.

-Registering with the CQC is mandatory for any new Homecare agency
+Registering with the CQC is mandatory for any new homecare agency

 Other important things to consider when setting up a care agency